How can screencasting enhance my online course?

-The steps in creating a screencast are similar to planning for your in-class lectures, but will also add some technical components for recording, saving and presenting the final videos.
-Some faculty use their current course lecture PowerPoints and lecture over them as they would lecture in a class room.
-Some find it useful to type out a script or outline of the lecture to use as a guide when recording, a script may also be useful in creating a transcript for accessibility.
+The steps to create a screencast are similar to planning for your in-class lectures, but will also add some technical components for recording, saving and presenting the final videos.
+Some faculty use their current course lecture PowerPoints and lecture over them as they would lecture in a classroom.
+Some find it useful to type out a script or outline of the lecture to use as a guide when recording; a script may also be useful in creating a transcript for accessibility.

-In "7 Things You Should Know About: Microlectures" Educause advises to create short recorded audio or video on single or defined topics.
-In online courses it is found that recording class lectures in 10-15 minute blocks, instead of 75 minute blocks that mimic in-class lectures is advisable.
-There are a few good reasons for shorter "canned" lectures, one is you can reuse these lectures in additional courses and re order them in new course designs if needed, and as noted above give students ability to review topics as needed to fully learn course material.
+In "7 Things You Should Know About: Microlectures" Educause advises faculty to create short recorded audio or video on single or defined topics.
+In online courses it is found that recording class lectures in 10-15 minute blocks is advisable.
+There are a few advantages to shorter recorded lectures.
+One is that faculty can reuse these lectures in multiple courses and reorder them in new course designs.
+Another is that they give students the ability to review topics as needed to fully learn course material.

 There are many ways to create screencasts.
 In working with faculty we look at what type of technology they are using and then assist in training using the tools they are used to.
 See the information below to assist you in choosing which technology you will use to create your screencast video.
 Faculty may choose other software to record, below are suggestions from Academic Innovations & eLearning.